mrsalmon1976/SqlServerReportRunner/README.md

 1. Application loads up all connection strings, and for each connection string:
 2. ConcurrencyService determines how many reports are running for the current server/host
 3. If maximum allowed limit reached, sleep and return to step 1
+4. Queries "ReportQueue" table (see config items) and fetches *N* reports that:
+    1. have not been processed
+    2. are not currently running per the ConcurrencyManager
+    3. have not experienced an error
-4. Queries "ReportQueue" table (see config items) and fetches *N* reports that have not been processed, are not currently running per the ConcurrencyManager, and have not experienced an error. *N* is the maximum number of allowed reports minus the number of reports already running as per the ConcurrencyManager
+    4. have a ScheduleDate of NULL or less than or equal to the current UTC date/time where *N* is the maximum number of allowed reports minus the number of reports already running as per the ConcurrencyManager
 5. Each unprocessed report from the ReportQueue is run on a background thread as follows:
     1. Report is added to the ConcurrencyManager
     2. ReportType is determined (StoredProcedure, SQL, *Future: SSRS*)